-These languages are specifically designed for individual domains and allow for the development of associated tools that understand the semantics of the expressions.
-The most important such domains are modeling, de-duction, and computation employing modeling languages, logics, and programming languages respectively.
-The associated tools like simulation tools, proof assistants, and computer algebra systems have access to the entire semantics of the data.
+Symbolic data consists of formal expressions such as formulas, formal proofs, programs, etc. These are written in a variety of highly-structured formal languages specifically designed for individual domains and with associated tools.
+The most important such domains are modeling, deduction, and computation employing modeling languages, logics, resp. programming languages.
+The associated tools like simulation tools, proof assistants, resp. computer algebra systems can understand the entire semantics of the data.

 Because symbolic data allows for abstraction principles such as underspecification, quantification, and variable binding, it can capture the complete semantics of any mathematical object.
-However, this comes at the price of being difficult to produce: the formalization of a typical narrative theorem as a statement in a proof assistant or a function in a computer algebra system can be prohibitively expensive even for experts.
-Moreover, the languages are context-sensitive so that expressions cannot be easily moved across environments, which makes Finding, Reusing, and Interoperability difficult.
+However, the formalization of a typical narrative theorem as a statement in a proof assistant or a function in a computer algebra system can be very expensive.
+This comes at the price of being contextsensitive: expressions cannot be easily moved across environments, which makes Finding, Reusing, and Interoperability difficult.

-Because each tool usually defines its own formal language and because these are usually mutually incompatible, interoperability and reuse across these individual tools are practically non-existent.
+Moreover, because each tool usually defines its own formal language and because these are usually mutually incompatible, interoperability and reuse across these individual tools are practically non-existent.
 To overcome this problem, multiple representation formats have been developed for symbolic data, usually growing out of small research projects and reaching different degrees of standardization, tool support, and user following.
 These are usually optimized for specific applications, and little cross-format sharing is possible.
-In response to this problematic situation, standard formats have been designed such as MathML [CarlisleEd:MathML3:on] and OMDoc/MMT [uniformal:on].
+In response to this problematic situation, standard formats have been designed such as MathML [MML310] and OMDoc/MMT [MMT].

-Tabular data employ representation theorems that allow encoding mathematical objects as ground data built from numbers, strings, tuples, lists, etc. For instance an elliptic curve can be fully represented by four integers: the coefficients in its minimal Weierstras equation.
-Thus, tabular data combine optimized storage and processing with capturing the complete semantics of the objects in a machine-understandable way.
-It is also easy to produce and curate as general purpose database technologies and interchange formats such as SQL, CSV or JSON are readily available.
+Relational data employs representation theorems that allow encoding mathematical objects as ground data built from numbers, strings, tuples, lists, etc. Thus, relational data combines optimized storage and processing with capturing the whole semantics of the objects.
+It is also easy to produce and curate as general purpose database technologies and interchange formats such as CSV or JSON are readily available.

-Tabular datasets can be subdivided based on the structure of the entries, which often enable different optimized database solutions.
-The most important ones are record data, where datasets are sets of records conforming to the same schema and which are stored in relational databases, and array data, which consists of large, multidimensional arrays stored in optimized array databases.
+Relational datasets can be subdivided based on the structure of the entries, which often enable different optimized database solutions.
+The most important ones are record data, where datasets are sets of records conforming to the same schema and which are stored in relational databases, and array data, which consists of very large, multidimensional arrays stored in optimized array databases.

-However, representation theorems do not always exist because sets and functions, which are the foundation of most mathematics, are inherently hard to represent concretely.
-Moreover, the representation theorems may be difficult to establish and understand, and there may be multiple different representations for the same object.
+However, these representation theorems do not always exist because sets and functions, which are the foundation of most mathematics, are inherently hard to represent concretely.
+Moreover, the representation theorems may be very difficult to establish and understand, and there may be multiple different representations for the same object.
 Therefore, applicability is limited and must be established on a case by case basis.

-Interoperability is difficult because users need to know the exact representation theorem and the exact way how it is applied to understand the encoding.
-Even if the representation function is documented, Finding, Reuse, and Interoperability are theoretically difficult, practically expensive, and error-prone.
-For example, consider the following recent incident from (Jan.
-2019): There are two encoding formats for directed graphs, both called digraph6: Brendan McKay's [McKayFormats:on] and the one used by the GAP package Digraphs [GAPDigraphFormat:on], whose authors were unaware of McKay's format and essentially reinvented a similar one [digraph6issue:on].
+Therefore, Interoperability is difficult because users need to know the exact representation theorem and the exact way how it is applied to understand the encoding.
+Therefore, even if the representation function is documented, Finding, Reuse, and Interoperability are theoretically difficult, practically expensive, and error-prone.
+For example, consider the following very recent incident from (Jan.
+2019): There are two encoding formats for directed graphs, both called digraph6: Brendan McKay's [McK] and the one used by the GAP package Digraphs [Beu+], whose authors were unaware of McKay's format and essentially reinvented a similar one [DG].
 The resulting problem has since been resolved but not without causing some misunderstandings first.

-Linked data introduce identifiers for objects and then treat objects as blackboxes, only representing the identifier and not the original object.
+Linked data introduces identifiers for objects and then treats them as blackboxes, only representing the identifier and not the original object.
 The internal structure and the semantics of the object remain unspecified except for maintaining a set of named relations and attributions for these identifiers.
-This abstraction makes it easy to produce linked data for any mathematical object at the price of not representing the complete object.
+This abstraction allows for universal applicability at the price of not representing the complete mathematical object.